solana-foundation/developer-content/docs/intro/quick-start.md

 - To create accounts where we can store data or deploy programs
 - To pay for transaction fees when we interact with the network

-Below are two methods to fund your wallet with Devnet SOL:
+Below are two methods to fund your wallet with devnet SOL:

 #### Option 1: Using the Playground Terminal